choishingwan/PRS-Tutorial/docs/lassosum.md

 install_github("tshmak/lassosum")
 ```

-Again, we assume that we have the following files:
+Again, we assume that we have the following files (or you can download it from [here](https://drive.google.com/file/d/1_ujJhCFAAHp_fA2U291pBUPTeF_FQLyu/view?usp=sharing)):

 |File Name | Description|
 |:-:|:-:|